 HIGHLIGHTS-Protesters in a Hong Kong university search for escape route

-The last band of anti-government protesters trapped inside a besieged Hong Kong university was weighing a narrowing range of options on Wednesday as police outside appeared ready to simply wait them out.
+The last band of anti-government protesters trapped inside a besieged Hong Kong university were weighing a narrowing range of options on Wednesday as police outside appeared ready to simply wait them out.

-- 0.30 a.m.
-(1630 GMT): The government says about 800 people had left the campus of Hong Kong Polytechnic University in a peaceful manner as of 11 p.m. on Tuesday, of which 300 people are under 18 years old. - 3.12 a.m.
-(1912 GMT): The UN human rights office calls on Hong Kong authorities to do all they can to de-escalate a standoff between police and anti-government protesters holed up in Polytechnic University - broadcaster RTHK reports.
+-- 0.30 a.m.
+(1630 GMT): The government says about 800 people had left the campus of Hong Kong Polytechnic University in a peaceful manner as of 11 p.m. on Tuesday, of which 300 are under 18 years old. -- 3.12 a.m.
+(1912 GMT): The UN human rights office calls on Hong Kong authorities to do all they can to de-escalate a standoff between police and anti-government protesters holed up in Polytechnic University, broadcaster RTHK reports.

-- 9.21 a.m.
-(0121 GMT): China's foreign ministry condemns U.S. Senate measure on Hong Kong, vowing to take steps necessary to safeguard its sovereignty and security. - 9.33 a.m.
-(0133 GMT): Hong Kong government expresses deep regret over the passage of the "Hong Kong Human Rights and Democracy Act" and another act on Hong Kong by the U.S. Senate, saying the acts are unnecessary and unwarranted.
+-- 9.21 a.m.
+(0121 GMT): China's foreign ministry condemns U.S. Senate measure on Hong Kong, vowing to take steps necessary to safeguard its sovereignty and security. -- 9.33 a.m.
+(0133 GMT): Hong Kong government expresses deep regret over passage of the "Hong Kong Human Rights and Democracy Act" and another act on Hong Kong by the U.S. Senate, saying the acts are unnecessary and unwarranted.

 -- 04.00 p.m.
-(0800 GMT) British Foreign Secretary Dominic Raab on Wednesday condemned China's treatment of a former employee of Britain's Hong Kong consulate who told a newspaper Chinese secret police beat him as they sought information about pro-democracy protests in the former British colony.
+(0800 GMT) British Foreign Secretary Dominic Raab condemned China's treatment of a former employee of Britain's Hong Kong consulate who said Chinese secret police beat him as they sought information about pro-democracy protests in the former British colony. -- 03:44 pm (0744 GMT) Sophia Chan, the city's Health Secretary, told lawmakers that police wanted to keep secret the manufacturing details and chemical composition of tear gas used at protests for operational reasons.

+-- 04:17 pm (0817 GMT) Polytechnic University President Teng Jin-Guang told media that he or one of his staff would meet the remaining protesters outside the campus and escort them to the police station to make sure their case is handled fairly. -- 04:59 pm (0859 GMT) Edward Yau, the city's Commerce and Economic Development secretary, said the protests had affected Hong Kong's international image and caused many to raise concerns regarding their personal safety.

+-- 07:06 pm (1106 GMT) Carrie Lam said on her facebook page that she had met heads of special departments to require everyone to double their efforts to restore social order.
+She also met senior officials to clarify rumours and explain the latest situation to the outside world. -- 08:38 pm (1238 GMT) Hong Kong's justice secretary said she had no opinion on an accusation of torture made against China by a Hong Kong citizen who worked at the British consulate in the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)